rpm-software-management/rpm/README.md

 # RPM Next

-One day [Cjacker](https://github.com/cjacker) has an idea: there are OS layer (/var/lib/rpm) and AppStore layer (/var/lib/appstore) physical isolated. so rpm -ivh/-e only install/erase Apps into AppStore layer, OS is totally READ-ONLY. when installing Apps, check dependency in OS layer at first, if unsatisfied depend, then switch to AppStore layer for checking dependency again, if still unsatisfied depend, add dependency problem, otherwise installed Apps
+One day [Cjacker](https://github.com/cjacker) had an idea: there are OS layer (/var/lib/rpm) and AppStore layer (/var/lib/appstore) physical isolated. so rpm -ivh/-e only install/erase Apps into/from AppStore layer, OS is totally READ-ONLY. when installing Apps, check dependency in OS layer at first, if unsatisfied depend, then switch to AppStore layer for checking dependency again, if still unsatisfied depend, add dependency problem, otherwise installed Apps